cytoscape/web-cytoscape-manual/docs/analyze.md

 <a id="components"></a>
 ## Network Components

-When a network is disconnected, the analysis is usually performed on the largest connected component, in order to provide reliable metrics.
+When a network is disconnected, the analysis is usually performed on the largest connected component in order to provide reliable metrics.
 The flowchart below illustrates how the metrics are calculated in directed vs undirected, as well as connected vs disconnected networks.

 ![](_static/images/analyze/nxa_flowchart.png)